tb-peregrine/birdwatch/README.md

 2. Go to [Vercel](https://vercel.com)
 3. Click "New Project"
 4. Import your GitHub repository
+5. Add your Tinybird environment variables
-5. Vercel will automatically detect it's a Next.js project
+6. Vercel will automatically detect it's a Next.js project
-6. Click "Deploy"
+7. Click "Deploy"

 Your site will be deployed at `https://your-project-name.vercel.app`